Museum of Islamic Art, Doha: Facilities

 The museum hosts the restaurant IDAM led by the head chef Alain Ducasse.
 The restaurant is inspired by French Mediterranean cuisine.
 IDAM also offers master classes in cooking artisanal bread and raw foods.
 The museum has a park, workshops for schools and the general public, and a library that provides information about Islamic Arts in both English and Arabic.
 The library also has nine study rooms.

 Adjacent to the museum is the MIA Park, a waterfront open space administered by the museum.
 It features cafes, a children's play area, and 7, a vertical steel sculpture by American sculptor Richard Serra.
+A bazaar is also held at the park, having started in 2012 as a once a month event, but eventually being hosted twice a week since late 2016.
+After being paused in 2022 due to the COVID-19 pandemic, the bazaar was held again in late February 2023.

+Corporations and collaborations

+Islamic Arts Biennale

+The museum lent four items to the Diriyah Biennale Foundation to be displayed at the first Islamic Art Biennale "Awwal Bait" in 2023.
+The second Biennale of Islamic Art in 2025, "And all that is in between", featured eight works by MIA with a focus on numbers.

+Educational programs

+The Museum of Islamic Arts has several educational programs.
+The deputy director of the learning and outreach department is Salem Al Aswad.

+In May 2024 the museum launched the Challenge Camp, which teaches Islamic and local values, with a second camp being held in December of the same year.
+The camp is a collaboration between the MIA, the AWQAFM, the Qatar Foundation, the Qatar Red Crescent, the Qatar Calendar House, and Qatar's Internal Security Forces.

+Workshops and seminars

+Calligrapher Fatma Al Sharshani credits the workshops she attended there as enabling her artistic career.